 IIMCB is directly subordinate to the President of the Polish Academy of Sciences, who supervises the organization and activities of the Institute.
 The President of PAS nominates members of International Advisory Board and the Institute’s Director.
 The IIMCB uses a building loaned to it by the PAS.
 It also played a crucial role as a party to the agreement with the Max Planck Society which made it possible to organize joint laboratories.

 The main goals of IIMCB are: to carry out high-quality research in molecular biomedicine, to create the best possible conditions for ambitious, motivated group leaders and their staff, to implement modern biotechnology, as well as to teach and popularize molecular biology and medicine.
-Nine research groups comprise the present structure of IIMCB:
+Eleven research groups comprise the present structure of IIMCB:

 Research topics at IIMCB cover the wide area of structural biology, bioinformatics, computer modeling, molecular and cell biology, neurobiology, cancer biology, and developmental genomics (zebrafish model).

 Involvement of the International Advisory Board, the rules of recruitment of all faculty members through international competition and lack of tenure employment make it unique among Polish research institutions.
 The principles of organization of the Institute differ from other research institutes in the country: an important body of the Institute is the IAB, acting as the Scientific Council; the leader of each research team of the Institute is selected in an international competition; group leader’s initial employment is limited to a five-year contract; three years after beginning the research work, progress of research is assessed by the IAB.
 There are no permanent scientific positions at the Institute, however, a successful lab leader after seven years can be promoted to a senior position and fall into a rolling-tenure mechanism of employment.
 According to the IIMCB bylaws, the lab leader position constitutes an equivalent of a professorial position of other Polish research institutes.